flrdv/calculator/README.md

 #### Binary operations
 `+` - add

 `-` - subtract

 `/` - divide

 `*` - multiply

 `^` - power

 #### Unary operations
 `+` and `-` respectively.

-Note: the precedence if unary operations are higher than any math operation, except power and function calls
+Note: the precedence of unary operations are the lower than power, function calls and in-parenthesis expressions.
+So in fact - just like in math